How can Jesus be the Son of David when he's not Joseph's biological son?

 (USA)

-Your question assumes something we don't know and cannot prove, that Jesus is not a blood relative of Joseph.
-I believe Jesus probably was related by blood to Joseph although Joseph was not His biological father.
+As you pointed out, we know for a fact that Jesus is not Joseph's biological son, Luke 3:23, but we cannot overlook the possibility that Joseph and Jesus were distantly related blood relatives through sharing some common ancestors in the lineage of King David.
+Your question assumes something we don't know and cannot prove, that Jesus was not a blood relative of Joseph.
+I believe Jesus was related by blood to Joseph although Joseph was not the biological father of Jesus.

 Luke 3:23 seems to indicate that Dr. Luke is giving the genealogy of Joseph although some understand Luke to be giving Mary's genealogy.
 Luke carefully parses his words so that readers understand Joseph is not the biological father of Jesus, Luke 3:23.